The information on this page relates to pre-arrival and enrolment for 2023/24.

 You will also be asked to accept terms of Enrolment with us.
 It is essential that you read this carefully and understand what you are agreeing to.
 As part of the process you are reaffirming your acceptance of Terms & Conditions of Admission.
-In particular, we would like to draw your attention to the “Changes to Your Programme of Study” and “Liability” sections which have been updated to take into account new circumstances arising as a result of current pandemic.

 Please also see our Student Privacy Notice to understand how LSHTM uses the data you provide us with, and any other data about you that we may hold.

 Once you have completed the above steps, you will be temporarily registered until your tuition is paid or sponsorship confirmed.
 Please ensure that this is settled before the start of term so that your access to learning resources is uninterrupted.

 - Will I need to complete an ID check?

 In addition to the above, you will also be required to complete an ID check during Welcome Week.
 You will receive instructions on how and when to complete this requirement in due course.